 Javier Milei reminds me of Carlos Menem who did everything right and still ended up in a ditch.
 Argentina is doomed because no country can operate without a banking system, and no rational person would ever deposit his money in an Argentine bank even if it is a branch of UBS.
 If it's in pesos you know it will be inflated away and if it's in dollars you now there will be a forced conversion into pesos at an unfavorable rate.
 Or your bank can go bust and default on its deposits.
 The Argentines deposit their money in the UBS branch in Montevideo or Miami.

-I was very flattered, but when I finally got the top job I was already in the hospital.
-And I can tell you that if you are dying you wan to be in a Swiss hospital, not the Kremlin Clinic.
+I was very flattered, but when I finally rose to the top I was already in the hospital.
+And I can tell you that if you are dying you want to be in Walter Reed and not the Kremlin Clinic.

 I have been waiting nearly two years for Milei to make the switch to the dollar—and have been fearing that the failure to do so would doom his ambitious and absolutely necessary experiment.
 Thanks for explaining why this has not yet happened.